High Heels: Benefits, Health Risks, and Expert Tips for Safe Wearing

 Please subscribe to our newsletter to receive updates from Your Next Shoes.
 This post may contain affiliate links.
 Please see our disclosure for more details.

-High heels are footwear, that, exactly as the name suggests, have raised heels to lift the back of the foot off the ground.
+High heels are footwear with raised heels, as the name suggests, to lift the back of the foot off the ground.

 They come in a wide range of styles, from wedges to pumps and stilettos, and a range of heel heights- they can be anywhere from 1 to 8 inches (though the latter height should only be worn by a seasoned pro).

-High heels are a fun fashion choice that come with a host of benefits for the wearer- here are some of the things you can expect to enjoy when wearing heels.
+High heels are a fun fashion choice that offers a host of benefits for the wearer.
+Here are some things you can expect to enjoy when wearing heels.

 Beyond just the additional height, high heels also have a tendency to push your torso forward, which automatically encourages your shoulders and upper back down, thereby improving your posture.